UBC-CS/cpsc330-2023s/docs/homework_instructions.md

 # Homework info & submission guidelines

 You will be submitting your homework assignments on Gradescope.
 Check out [Gradescope Student Guide](https://lthub.ubc.ca/guides/gradescope-student-guide/).

 ## Accessing homework assignments
-Every homework assignment will be made available on the [course GitHub page](https://github.com/UBC-CS/cpsc330-2022s) under the `hw` folder.
-Once it's available, I'll make an announcement on [Piazza](https://piazza.com/class/l2wy4l83juo5jo).
-The assignment will generally consist of a jupyter notebook along with necessary code and data or links to download the data.
+Every homework assignment will be made available on the [course GitHub page](https://github.com/UBC-CS/cpsc330-2023s) under the `hw` folder.
+Once it's available, I'll make an announcement on Piazza.
+The assignment will generally consist of a Jupyter notebook along with necessary code and data or links to download the data.
+You will have to setup your computer so that you can work on these assignments locally.
+See this document for [setup instructions](setup.md).

 ## How to submit

 We anticipate that you will do `git pull` in your local course repository when the homework is made released.
 You may work on your homework locally or in a private GitHub repository, which provides you with a backup, version control for your work, a way to collaborate with others, to show unfinished work to instructors and ask for help, etc. To submit your homework you must **submit your final version of the notebook to [Gradescope](https://www.gradescope.ca/courses/5032)** where it will be graded.

 Once you submit to Gradescope, you should go there and ensure your assignment is there as expected and all the output and plots are rendered properly. **It is your responsibility to make sure your assignment is submitted properly and failure to do so will result in a deduction of marks.**